desirit/email-analyzer-free/README.md

 # Email Analyzer

 Email Analyzer is a user-friendly web application that helps you improve your emails.
-It analyzes your emails for professionalism and effectiveness, providing detailed feedback on various aspects of your writing.
+It analyzes your emails for effectiveness and professionalism, providing detailed feedback on various aspects of your writing, regardless of the email's purpose (e.g., sales, customer service, internal communication, etc.).

 ## What You'll Need